grafana/grafana/pkg/services/live/leader/readme.md

 How to solve:

-Return an error to subscription request
+Do retries.
+Return an error to subscription request - we need to support re-issuing queries on frontend side.

+In MVP we can also disconnect client.

-### Failure scenario #3: Can't touch leadership
+### Failure scenario #3: Can't touch/refresh leadership

 May be persistent Redis error, single timeout.

 How to solve:

-Expiration should be several touches.
+Leadership expiration duration should be several refresh timeouts.

+Note:
-Expiration should be several survey timeouts.
+  Also leadership expiration should be several survey timeouts.

-Request to Redis timeout (200ms) + touch interval (3 secs) ~ leadership entry expiration (10 secs)
+Request to Redis timeout (200ms) + refresh interval (3 secs) ~ leadership entry expiration (10 secs)

 We can count failure count, at some point close stream.
 We can make retries at this point.